influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 ##### Example 3: Perform a restore from an incremental backup for a single database and give the database a new name
 <br>
 ```
-cd <path-to-backup-directory>
-influxd-ctl restore -db <src> -newdb <dest> .
+influxd-ctl restore -db <src> -newdb <dest> <path-to-backup-directory>
 ```

-<dt> In version 1.2.1, a restore from an incremental backup requires users to `cd` into
+<dt> In versions 1.2.0 and 1.2.1, a restore from an incremental backup requires users to `cd` into
 the backup directory and run `influxd-ctl restore [options] .` from that directory.
-This issue will be fixed in the next point release.
+This issue is fixed in version 1.2.2.
 </dt>

 Output:
 ```
-$ cd my-incremental-backup
-$ influxd-ctl restore -db telegraf -newdb restored_telegraf .
+$ influxd-ctl restore -db telegraf -newdb restored_telegraf my-incremental-backup/
-Using backup directory: .
+Using backup directory: my-incremental-backup/
 Using meta backup: 20170130T231333Z.meta
 Restoring meta data...
 Done.
 Restored in 8.119655ms, 1 shards mapped
 Restoring db telegraf, rp autogen, shard 2 to shard 4...
 Copying data to <hostname>:8088...
 Copying data to <hostname>:8088...
 Done.
 Restored shard 2 into shard 4 in 57.89687ms, 588800 bytes transferred
-Restored from . in 66.715524ms, transferred 588800 bytes
+Restored from my-incremental-backup/ in 66.715524ms, transferred 588800 bytes
 ```

 ##### Example 4: Perform a restore from an incremental backup for a database and merge that database into an existing database